5 Key Features in Blender 2.82 that Boost Your Creation Productivity

 Olivier Schmitt: I hope we finish this video in around 18 months, but is not guaranteed, it will depend on each artist the time he will devote to this project.
 Yes, I love very much Dragon ball, and my big dream is to create 4 movies for the cinema on 3D animation.
 When the project is done I hope to have the opportunity the show the video to Toei animation and we can talk about this project and have the license to create it.

 Fox RenderFarm: Any interesting stories happened during your project making?

 Olivier Schmitt: In fact for this project I communicate a lot with all the artists, some of them every day, but I never meet them in real, some I don’t know how they look like, maybe I can cross them on the street, and don’t know them, whom I talk with every day.
 And this project allowed me to get in touch with many talented artists and I'm very proud of this.

 Fox RenderFarm: Have you heard of Fox Renderfarm before?
 Where and how?
 Have you used our service before?
 How do you like it?

 Olivier Schmitt: I heard Fox RenderFarm from Linkedin, and I get touch with Anthony who works on your company.
-It’s the first time I work with a I created by myself in the company.
+It’s the first time I work with a cloud render farm.
+Before I always used an in house render farm I created by myself in the company.
 And the first time I use Fox Renderfarm, I find it’s so easy to use, have a tutorial which explains very clearly step by step how to use it, so is very easy.

 Fox RenderFarm: Any other things you want to share with the audience from the CG industry or CG enthusiasts?